natepfister/markdown/resume.md

 * Developed e-commerce solutions for clients

 ## Education

 ---

-### Utah Valley University

-Associates of Science
+### Utah Valley University - Associates of Science

 Information Systems and Technology
-* Received in Fall 2017
+*Received in Fall 2017

-### Utah Valley University

-Bachelors of Science
+### Utah Valley University - Bachelors of Science

-Information Systems - Application Development
-* Expected in Fall 2019
+Information Systems - Application Development *Expected in Fall 2019

 ## Community Involvement

 ---

-### Religious Service
+### Religious Service - Full-Time Missionary

-The Church of Jesus Christ of Latter-day Saints Full-Time Missionary
-October 2012 to November 2014
+The Church of Jesus Christ of Latter-day Saints October 2012 to November 2014

 * Led groups of 12-24 missionaries, conducted weekly and monthly training meetings, followed up on goals, and sent weekly progress reports of group progress and success to the mission president